howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Implement norm layer op in normal net and write about how the norm layer op is cool and good
 - Auditing FE
 - Toposort of Mertonon nodes
 - Weight cardinality UX scaling - how to display 'possibility' of 100, 1000, etc weights?